johnpapa/angular-styleguide/a1/README.md

 ### Directive Component Names
 ###### [Style [Y126](#style-y126)]

-  - Use consistent names for all directives using camel-case.
+  - Use consistent names for all directives using camelCase.
 Use a short prefix to describe the area that the directives belong (some example are company prefix or project prefix).

     *Why?*: Provides a consistent way to quickly identify and reference components.